ashraffares/tic-tac-toe/README.md

 # Game description

-This game should be played by two persons, by moving any
+This game should be played by two participants, where each one will be having it Idantification on the board

-Good day world
+# Game flow

 Lets welcome one more code in the line of many more to come during my time here at Microverse.